 - applying directly

-You could do a college course that may give you some of the skills required to do this job.
-Courses include:
+You could do a college course which will give you some of the skills you’ll need to apply for a trainee credit controller position.

 Entry requirements for these courses vary.